pynbody/topsy/README.md

 Installing
 ----------

-You will need python 3.8 or later.
+You will need python 3.8 or later, running in a UNIX variant (basically MacOS, Linux or if you're on Windows you need [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).
 You can then install `topsy` using `pip` as usual:

 ```